team-fullset/trace2pprof/README.md

 ### Step 2: Process trace and generate profile

-Once you have the trace, you can generate a profile, using the object file that the compiler produced:
+Once you have the trace, you can generate a profile:

 ```
-trace2pprof --object-file test.o --trace-file game.tr
+trace2pprof game.tr
 ```

 ### Step 3: Inspect profile